polterguy/phosphorusfive/README.md

 ## the literal and container widgets

-in phosphorus.ajax there is only two types of web controls.  there is the *"Literal"* class, and the *"Container"* class.  by combining these two classes, you can create html markup you wish
+in phosphorus.ajax there is only two types of web controls.  there is the *"Literal"* class, and the *"Container"* class.  by cleverly combining these two classes however, you can create any html markup you wish

 the **literal** widget is for controls that contains text or html, and allows you to change its content through the *"innerHTML"* property.  notice that the literal widget